varigence/docs/bimlflex/getting-started/initial-configuration.md

 The initial setup of BimlFlex include the steps to set up the full development environment:

 * Creating the project
-* Connectiong to the databases
+* Connecting to the databases
 * Loading the Sample Metadata

 that are required for the full BimlFlex framework to work.